GitWithNeeraj/GitWithNeeraj/README.md

 ### Hi there 👋 I am Neeraj
-I am a Data Analyst with experience in healthcare, finance, and energy sectors.
+I am a Data Scientist with experience in healthcare, finance, and energy sectors.
 I am passionate about leveraging data to drive insights and make informed decisions.
 Currently based in London, I hold an MSc in Big Data Science from Queen Mary University of London.

 ## Education